l1chy/l1chy/README.md

 ## 👤 About Me

-A driven, detail-oriented **Cybersecurity Analyst** specializing in security monitoring, threat detection, and system defensive hardening.
-I focus on bridging fundamental computer science and programming concepts with modern defensive security tactics.
-Currently immersed in deep-dive training for enterprise environments, analyzing logs, and engineering scripts to automate alert workflows.
+A fast learning **Cybersecurity Analyst** specializing in security monitoring, threat detection, and system defensive hardening.
+Currently immersed in training and gaining hands-on experience by analyzing logs, solving labs, and continuously learning.

-* 🔭 **Current Focus:** Mastery of SIEM telemetry, Linux/Windows endpoint security, and network visibility.
+* 🔭 **Current Focus:** Mastery of SIEM telemetry, log analysis, and network security.
 * ⚡ **Core Philosophy:** *Continuous learning isn't a phase; it's the core operational requirement of an analyst.*

 ---